-The Cultural Competency Office also provides City approved interpretation and translation services to DPH clinics.
-If there is a presenting need at a clinic, staff contact the Office, make the formal request, and the Cultural Competency Analyst will work with City-approved vendors to meet the need for language access.
+The Cultural Competency Office continues to provide interpretation and translation services to DPH clinics through City-approved vendors.
+If there is a presenting need at a clinic, staff contact the Office, make the formal request, and the Cultural Competency Analyst will work with City- approved vendors to meet the need for language access.
 DPH Human Resources can also provide interpreter or translation services for DPH Administration language access needs.
-Staff who are designated as bilingual must undergo testing to ensure that they meet proficiency standards mandated by the Department, as shown by the last three years of examination results see in Exhibit 3.
+Staff who are designated as bilingual must undergo testing to ensure that they meet proficiency standards mandated by the Department, as shown below by recent examination results.
+One of the concerns often brought up at the CCTF is the need for standardization of bilingual testing methods among different units of DPH.
+Traditionally, the testing was tailored towards issues related to primary care.
+Of course, this isn't necessarily sufficient for behavioral health, as there are different terminology and techniques employed within mental health settings.
+BHS leadership brought this issue up with the Department of Human Resources, and there is now a bilingual certification exam that is specifically for mental health providers.